wexample/wex/.wex/journal/todo/roadmap-r-organisation-de-la-documentation.md

 **C. The human who opens the file.** Works, nothing to do.
 Constraint to keep in mind: **a fragment converted to `.j2` is no longer readable in place**.
 That is the price of templating; to be decided folder by folder, not globally.
-Status quo decided for now.
+Status quo for now, and case F removes the constraint outright.

 **D. wex agents — the gap.** Two surfaces:
 `_knowledge_index()` (`abstract_agent.py:677`) lists `<service>:<section>` identifiers